WandiParis/EasyAdminPlusBundle/doc/chapter-3.md

 ### Formats

-The translator manage all the translations formats supported by Symfony (yaml, xlf, json, ts, php, po, mo, ini, csv) and preserve the original format when committing the changes.
+The `Translator` manage all the [translations formats](https://symfony.com/doc/current/components/translation.html#component-translator-message-catalogs) supported by Symfony (yaml, xlf, json, ts, php, po, mo, ini, csv).

+It preserves the original file format when committing the changes.

-All the files are backuped according to the Symfony convention (eg: `messages.en.xlf~`) before erasing task complete.
+All the files are backuped according to the Symfony convention (eg: `messages.en.xlf~`) before the erasing task is complete.

 -------